pabtomas/flagbox/README.md

 typing `,`, you will come back to the directory pointed by `,` mark. **Full comma aliases** are used by *Flagbox* to save directory and jump it later.
 By default, you can save up to 3 marks in a box (`,`, `,,` and `,,,` marks).
-You can change this setting in your `.flagbox.conf` file.
+You can change this setting later.

 What now if you want to erase a mark that you will not use anymore? *Flagbox* generates resetting aliases for this purpose.
 Let's assume that your current